MikaOY/porcupine-ionic/README.md

 npm install ionic cordova -g
 ```

+`src/app/environments` contains private resource info needed for the app to function.
+If you wish to debug the app, please contact us directly for the files.

 Debugging commands
 ----------------------
 `npm run serve` launches Ionic Labs with console logs and live reload